-To register a new plugin, log into the Administration Hub and click the Global Component Settings link, then the Maestro User Interface link and finally the Database Plugins link.
-Click on Register New Database Plugin.
-In the text box, enter the full class name of the plugin to be registered.
+To register a new plugin, log into the Administration Hub and click Global Component Settings, then Maestro User Interface, and then finally Database Plugins.
+Click on the [Register New Database Plugin] button.
+In the text box, enter the full class name of the plugin to be registered (see Section 5.1 Available Database Plugins).